xpqz/dyalog-docs/windows-ui-guide/docs/session-statusbar.md

 The StatusField objects owned by the session StatusBar may have special values of Style, which are used for operations relevant only to the Session.
 These styles are summarised in the tables shown below.

-Session status fields: first row
+Table: Session status fields: first row

 |StatusField|Style   |Description                                                                                                                                                               |
 |-----------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|